JakeP123/Jakes_Bamazon_Page/README.md

 ## Instructions

 ### Selecting Product
-1.**Using the command line, run "node bamazonCustomer.js"** 2.**You will be provided a list of available items.
+1. **Using the command line, run "node bamazonCustomer.js"**
+2. **You will be provided a list of available items.
 You will see the following information**
 - *Product ID*
 - *Product Name*
 - *Price*